TradingView Pine Script Tutorial: Complete Honest v6 Guide (2026)

 plot(smaValue, title="SMA", color=smaColor, linewidth=2)

-The ternary expression evaluates close > smaValue.
+The ternary expression evaluates close > smaValue on every bar.
 If true, smaColor is green.
 If false, it is red.
-This changes on every bar, so the moving average line dynamically shifts colour as price crosses it.
-This is a small addition that makes the indicator significantly more readable at a glance.
+The moving average line dynamically shifts colour as price crosses it — a small addition that makes the indicator significantly more readable at a glance.

 Common Mistakes Beginners Make

-The first and most common mistake is forgetting the version declaration.
-Without //@version=6 at the top of your script, TradingView will attempt to run it as an older version of Pine Script and may produce unexpected errors or warnings.
+Forgetting the version declaration.
+Without //@version=6 at the top of your script, TradingView will attempt to run it as an older version and may produce unexpected errors or warnings.

-The second mistake is confusing series values with single values.
-If you try to use a series variable in a context that expects a single number — for example, as a fixed reference level — Pine Script will throw an error.
+Confusing series values with single values.
+If you try to use a series variable in a context that expects a single number, Pine Script will throw an error.
 Understanding that most variables in Pine Script are series, not scalars, prevents a large category of confusion.

-The fourth mistake is ignoring the reference manual.
+Ignoring the reference manual.
 When something is not working, the Pine Script v6 reference manual should be your first stop.
-The error messages in Pine Script v6 have also been improved — they are more descriptive than earlier versions and usually point directly to the problem.
+Error messages in v6 are more descriptive than earlier versions and usually point directly to the problem.

 What You Can Build Beyond Indicators